Janiczek/janiczek.github.io/_posts/2023-07-03-demystifying-pratt-parsers.md

 Postfix expressions are admittedly where I simplified my explanations too much.
 The Pratt parser really cares about two classes of operators: prefix, and anything else.

 In the above Elm code I've baked the assumption we'll only deal prefix and infix (binary), into the `pratt` function itself.
-In reality each operator token would have a parser asociated with it that deals with whatever's _after_ the operator, and the `pratt` function would call that.
+In reality each operator token would have a parser associated with it that deals with whatever's _after_ the operator, and the `pratt` function would call that.

 ```elm
 {-|